otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-classes-objects-and-encapsulation.md

 }
 ```

 In this example, the `balance` field is defined as `private`, meaning it can only be accessed within the class.
 On the other hand, the `Balance` property is defined as `public`, meaning it can be accessed from outside the class.
-It allows the class to control how the `balance` field is modified and accessed and to ensure that the data is always in a consistent state.
+This allows the class to control how the `balance` field is modified and accessed and to ensure that the data is always in a consistent state.

 Encapsulation also allows you to change the implementation of a class without affecting the code that uses it, as long as the public interface remains the same.
 For example, you could change how the `balance` field is stored, without affecting the code that accesses it through the `Balance` property.

+### Property Validation

 We can extend the `Balance` property to include some validation logic, like this: